opendp/deployments-registry-ui/pages/further-information/acknowledgements.md

 class: acknowledgements
 layout: docs
 ---
+# References and resources

-# Registry ideation, development, and evaluation
+## Registry ideation, development, and evaluation

 * Dwork, C., Kohli, N., & Mulligan, D. (2019).
 [Differential Privacy in Practice: Expose Your Epsilons!](https://escholarship.org/uc/item/8vj5q8j7).
 Journal of Privacy and Confidentiality, 9(2).
 This paper proposed a registry for differential privacy deployments, including an initial set of attributes per deployment each entry should contain.
 They also interviewed practitioners about how they deploy differential privacy.